rd11490/NBA_Tutorials/five_man_net_rating/README.md

 the number of offensive and defensive possessions played five man units are shown below.

 ```
-The minimum number of possessions played: 0, the maximum number of possessions played 806 <br />
+The minimum number of possessions played: 0, the maximum number of possessions played 806
-82 out of 5440 lineups have played more than 100 possessions together <br />
+82 out of 5440 lineups have played more than 100 possessions together
-3 out of 5440 lineups have played more than 500 possessions together <br />
+3 out of 5440 lineups have played more than 500 possessions together
-0 out of 5440 lineups have played more than 1000 possessions together <br />
+0 out of 5440 lineups have played more than 1000 possessions together
-The average number of possessions a lineup has played together is: 12.52 <br />
+The average number of possessions a lineup has played together is: 12.52

-The minimum number of possessions faced: 0, the maximum number of possessions faced 809 <br />
+The minimum number of possessions faced: 0, the maximum number of possessions faced 809
-82 out of 5440 lineups have faced more than 100 possessions together <br />
+82 out of 5440 lineups have faced more than 100 possessions together
-3 out of 5440 lineups have played more than 500 possessions together <br />
+3 out of 5440 lineups have played more than 500 possessions together
-0 out of 5440 lineups have played more than 1000 possessions together <br />
+0 out of 5440 lineups have played more than 1000 possessions together
-The average number of possessions a lineup has faced together is: 12.52 <br />
+The average number of possessions a lineup has faced together is: 12.52
 ```

 This means that the MOST played five man unit in the league at this point has